 Abuja has a short history, as it was a planned city that was developed primarily during the 1980s.
-However, despite its short history, Abuja is not just the fastest-growing city in Africa but is also one of the fastest-growing in the world.
+However, despite its brief history, Abuja is not just the fastest-growing city in Africa but is also one of the fastest-growing in the world.

 The city of Abaja is one of the only planned cities in Africa, and judging by its massive population growth, it is one of the most successful.
 The city is home to multiple religious sites and centers, including the Nigerian National Mosque.
 Abuja is one of the wealthiest cities in Africa.

-The city was planned in order to bring together all of the various tribes, religions and ethnic groups found throughout Nigeria.
-The city was planned to be a safe city, one that is united and peaceful, unlike many other Nigerian cities that experience high rates of violence.
+The city was planned to bring together all of the various tribes, religions and ethnic groups found throughout Nigeria.
+The city was designed to be a safe one, one that is united and peaceful, unlike many other Nigerian cities that experience high rates of violence.

 As previously mentioned, the city’s history isn’t very long, as it was a planned city.
 Once Nigeria declared its independence, it was decided that a capital would be created that would unite the ethnicities and religions of the country.
 The location was selected during the 1970s.

 Lagos, the capital city at the time, was also becoming extremely overcrowded.
-It was also decided by the government to expand the economy and move toward the inner part of the country, while taking some of the burden off of Lagos, by making the new capital.
+It was also decided by the government to expand the economy and move toward the inner part of the country, while taking some of the burdens off of Lagos, by making the new capital.

-The city was dedicated in 1970s and construction broke ground.
-However, major construction was delayed until the 1980s and the first stages of the city were not developed until the latter part of the decade.
+The city was dedicated in the 1970s and construction broke ground.
+However, major construction was delayed until the 1980s, and the first stages of the city were not developed until the latter part of the decade.

 Today, many embassies were relocated to Abuja.
 The population has grown very quickly since the city’s inception, including squatter settlements and towns in and out of the city limits.